 2. Create Content Pillars

 A content pillar is a substantial, informative piece of content on a particular topic (usually on one page) which is also broken out into several sections of more specific content.
-This content is then all linked together using hyperlinks.
+This content is then all linked together using internal hyperlinks.

 Of course, content creation comes in many forms – some of which we’ll touch on later – but your blog page will often be at the heart of it.

 Blogs enable a business to meet its target audience halfway.
 They present an opportunity to establish your brand as a trusted authority, one that can answer pertinent questions with well-researched, well-written articles that visitors devour.